gen2Out: Detecting and Ranking Generalized Anomalies

 \section{Background and Related Work}

 Anomaly detection is a well-studied problem.
-Recent works~\cite{chandola2009anomaly, aggarwal2015outlier, gupta2013outlier, toth2018group} provide a detailed review of many methods for anomaly and outlier detection.
+Recent works~\cite{boukerche2020outlier, chandola2009anomaly, aggarwal2015outlier, gupta2013outlier, toth2018group} provide a detailed review of many methods for anomaly and outlier detection.
 As shown in Table~\ref{tab:salesman}, \method is the only method that matches the specs.
 Here, we review anomaly detection methods for point- and -\group{-} anomalies.

 {\em Point Anomaly Detection.} Model-based and density-based methods for outlier detection are quite popular for point cloud data.
 Principal component analysis (\pca) based detectors~\cite{shyu2003novel} assume that the data follows a multi-variate normal distribution.
 Local outlier factor (\lof)~\cite{breunig2000lof} flags instances that lie in low-density regions.
+Clustering based methods~\cite{he2003discovering} score instances or small clusters by their distance to large clusters.
+However, these methods suffer from too many false positives as they are not optimized for detection~\cite{liu2012isolation}.
 Recently, a surge of focus has been on ensemble-based detectors that have been shown to outperform base detectors and are considered state-of-the-art for outlier detection~\cite{emmott2013systematic}.
 Isolation forest~\cite{liu2008isolation} (\ifr), a state-of-the-art ensemble technique, builds a set of randomized trees that allows approximating the density of instances in a random feature subspace.
 Emmott et al. ~\cite{emmott2013systematic}(2015) show that \ifr significantly outperforms other detectors such as \lof. \ifr~\cite{liu2008isolation} shows that \lof has a high computation complexity (quadratic) and does not scale for large datasets.